-Inflation 3.00%
+Inflation 2.5%

-Salary increases 4.0% to 8.0% depending on service, including inflation eligibility condition
+Salary increases 3.5% to 6.5% depending on service, including inflation condition

-Investment rate of return 7.50%
+Investment rate of return 7.00%

-Retirement Age Experience-based table of rates that are specific to the type of retirement mortality) and the RP-2000 Mortality Table for Annuitants (for post-retirement mortality), with mortality improvement projected to all future years after 2000 using Scale improvement projected to all future years after 2000 using Sc.
-BB.
+Retirement Age Experience-based table of rates that are specific to the type of eligibility retirement mortality) and the RP-2000 Mortality Table for Annuitants (for post-retirement mortality), with mortality improvement projected to all future years after 2000 using Scale BB.
 For males, the base mortality rates include a 50% blue collar adjustment and a 50% white collar adjustment.
 For females, the base mortality rates include a 100% white collar adjustment.
-These are the same rates currently in use for Regular Class members of the Florida Retirement System (FRS), as mandated by Florida Statutes Chapter 122.63.
+These are the same rates currently as used for Regular Class members of the Florida Retirement System (FRS) in the July 1, 2018 Actuarial Valuation.
+Florida Statutes Charper 112.63(1)(f) mandates the use of the mortality tables used in either of the two most recently publised actuarial valuation reports of FRS.